 Sometimes your cat’s behaviour is a cause for concern and this is when you’ll want to give your vet a call.
 Some things to look out for (and ways to help your cat and her kittens) include:

-It’s best to feed your cat a good quality kitten food while she is nursing her kittens.
+It’s best to feed your cat a high-quality kitten food while she is nursing her kittens.
 This will make sure she’s getting plenty of nutrients to support their development and growth, and make the weaning process easier when the time comes.
 Read more about weaning in our kitten care guide.

 After a couple of weeks, if your cat is happy for you to do so, you might be able to gently stroke the new kittens.
 It’s important to start socialising the kittens from week two and some of this will involve handling them.